 Sprays do NOT touch your vocal folds.
 There is an exception.
 If you are crazy enough to inhale and you choke on the spray, the spray will get on your vocal folds and it will HURT!!!!
 It hurts bad enough when you choke on water or on your saliva.
 Multi-vitamins have some benefits: A for mucus membrane health, B for many things, including healthy tissue in the pharynx, C for cell wall and capillary strength and many other things.
 I have several references available for more detail on these, including the amounts to take.
 Want to know more?

-Have you plateaued?
+Have you plateaued with your singing?
 Are you stuck and not improving?
+Are your singing lessons not helping?
 If you knew why, you’d be able to progress more.
 This is an instance where there is not paralysis of analysis.
 This unlocks the lock and opens the door to more progress.

 Do you know if it is physical or mental?
 The mental game of singing involves your commitment, self-discipline, attitude, inspiration, and motivation.
 I have assigned some singers the task of writing 100 reasons why they sing.
 This little exercise reveals your purpose and you may not have to get anywhere near the 100 mark before you are clear on your purpose.
 If you’re feeling uninspired, listen to some of your idols or heroes or examples of singers you love to hear.

 Broad Categories To Explore:

 1. Vocal Technique